leouieda/tesseroids/doc/cookbook.rst

 .. include:: ../cookbook/simple_prism/model.txt
     :literal:

-The result should look like the followning
+The result should look like the :ref:`following <simpleprism>` ("column" means the column of the output file).

-("column" means the column of the output file):
+.. _simpleprism:

 .. figure:: ../cookbook/simple_prism/simple_prism.png
     :align: center